JanuszMarek/ProductsWebAPI/README.md

 * using AutoMapper for entities mapping
 * database created by EF CodeFirst

+[v 1.1] List of ready features:
+* logging informations and errors to file using NLog
+* fix EF Core warning with Price column

 ## To do
-List of features to do in next release:
+List of features to do in next releases:
-* logging using Nlog
 * pagination, sorting, filtration
 * HATEOAS
 * seed data
+* soft delete
+* columns with created and modified date
+* more entities

 ## Startup
 If you already have existing database you have to adapt connection string in ProductsWebAPI/appsettings.json